browserengineering/book/book/intro.md

 prev: preface
 ...

-Why study web browsers?
-The way I see it, browsers are fundamental to the web, to modern computing, and even to the economy broadly---so it's worth knowing how they work.
-And in fact, cool algorithms, tricky data structures, and fundamental concepts come alive inside a web browser.
-This book walks you through building a browser, from scratch.
-I hope, as you read it, that you fall in love with web browsers, just like I did.
+I---this is Chris speaking---have known the web[^theweb] for all of my adult life.
+The web for me is something of a technological companion, and I’ve never been far from it in my studies or my work.
+Perhaps it's been the same for you.
+And using the web means using a browser.
+I hope, as you read this book, that you fall in love with web browsers, just like I did.

 The browser and me
 ==================

-I---this is Chris speaking---have known the web[^theweb] for all of my adult life.
 Since I first encountered the web and its predecessors,[^bbs] in the early 90s, I've been fascinated by browsers and the concept of networked user interfaces.
 When I [surfed][websurfing] the web, even in its earliest form, I felt I was seeing the future of computing.
 In some ways, the web and I grew